 We provide the ideal venue to remember loved ones and to celebrate their lives.
 Our team are experienced in dealing with funeral receptions and your day will be handled with compassion and sensitivity.

 We can provide special menus and private rooms on request.
 Our food is freshly prepared in our kitchens and we are happy to cater for a range of tastes and budget.

-With 55 guest rooms, each one en-suite, 24 hour room service and a fully experienced management team you are sure to relax and enjoy your stay.
+With 55 guest rooms, each one en-suite and a fully experienced management team you are sure to relax and enjoy your stay.
 The hotel has its own restaurant with a beautiful minstrels` gallery and large floor to ceiling stained glass windows.
-There is a bar where you can relax with a glass of your favorite wine and watch the world below go by.
+There is a bar where you can relax with a glass of your favourite wine and watch the world below go by.
 The Royal Kings Arms Hotel is Lancaster city centre’s only hotel boasting its own car park.
 In keeping with the historic city in which it is set, the Grade II Listed building is currently being refurbished with the intention of adding more facilities for guests and combining its history with modern and comfortable surroundings.

 Originally built in 1625 during the reign of Charles I, and then later rebuilt in 1879, the hotel was immortalized by Charles Dickens in his story of ‘The Lazy Tour of Two Idle Apprentices’.
 It was during the distinguished author’s first visit that he wrote “Tale of the Bridal Chamber”, and gave his impression of this “Good Old Inn, established in a good old house, an inn where they give you bride cake every day after dinner”, where the visitor can “eat bride cake without the trouble of getting married, or knowing anybody in that ridiculous dilemma.”
 Charles Dickens stayed at the Kings Arms in 1857 and again in 1862, when fellow author Mr Wilkie Collins accompanied him.